pikvm/pikvm/docs/pico_hid.md

 2. Press and hold the white button on the Pico board.
 3. While still holding the button, plug it in the computer using a USB cable.
 4. Release the button.
-5. The Pico board appears as a flash drive on the host computer.
+5. The Pico board appears as a flash drive on your computer.
 6. Copy the `pico-hid.uf2` file to this flash drive.
 7. Safely eject the USB device.